zachmccabe/zachmccabe.github.io/about.md

 ## Who I work with

-I welcome collaborations, commissions and new clients.
-What can I help you with? [hello@zachmccabe.com](mailto:hello@zachmccabe.com)
+Let's make something!
+I welcome collaborations, commissions and new clients. [hello@zachmccabe.com](mailto:hello@zachmccabe.com)

 ## What I do

+I'm an optimist: I believe all ideas begin with bullshit, and then you [iterate.](https://www.zachmccabe.com/bullshit.html)

 I'm the author and [producer](https://www.zachmccabe.com/beijing/how_the_book_got_made.html) of The Photographers Field Guide to Beijing.
 I used to write about photography for [Empty Easel.](https://www.google.com/search?q=site%3A+emptyeasel.com+zach+mccabe) Before that, I worked as a photographer for NGO clients.